openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Claims that are always disclosed can enable correlation by verifiers.
 Another possibility is issuing Credentials containing only a single claim each.

+Furthermore, multiple seemingly innocent consenting information releases can result in privacy erosion through collusion and correlation.
+There may be unintended second or third order effects, which is why minimal disclosure is crucial.

 Multiple Credentials can be linkable.
-Batch issuance can solve this potential privacy issue.
+Batch issuance can solve this potential privacy issue, enabling each issued credential to only be used once.

 An Issuer normally should not learn where an End-User uses a Credential.
 The Wallet should take care to not include information in the Authorization Request that may leak this information in an ad-hoc issuance scenario (e.g., a `state` value that contains clear-text session information or a `redirect_uri` that encodes this information).